History repeats…some ETFs seem like Mutual Funds to me…

 We’re on our way to having a diverse menu of 300 Exchange Traded Funds (ETFs) to select from in Canada after having just a handful or so 10 years ago.
 More ETF products are surely on the way.

 Since those ETFs were available a decade ago, I’ve read about a host of “new wave” ETF products that do not track any standard index.
 Instead some new ETF products or niche products have been designed to mirror creative indices.
 In a few cases, these ETF products have very low trading volumes, so I liken them to venture stocks.
 There are now double-inverse ETFs that go beyond inverse ETFs, so you can try and profit from declines in broad market indices.
 Seems like a good idea but I struggle with these types of products, at least for my portfolio.
 As an investor, maybe I’m not sophisticated enough.
-Then again I’ve always been a fan of vanilla over neapolitan.
+Then again I’ve always been a fan of vanilla, things I can understand.